Ash530888/Mentor-Matching-Algo/README.md

 To Improve:
-- Smarter analysis/comparison of qualifications and job/industry - very naive approach currently used where:
+- Smarter analysis/comparison of qualifications and job/industry - very naive approaches currently used where:
     - job/industy: match keywords from limited dataset
-        - tried web scraping to find related roles and compare mentee and mentor jobs but realised this would be unreliable since html structure of                 websites likely to change
+        - tried web scraping to find related roles and compare mentee and mentor jobs but realised this would be unreliable since html structure of                 websites likely to change.
-    - qualifications: look for shared words between mentor and mentee qualifications
+    - qualifications: look for shared words between mentor and mentee qualifications.
+- Use Natural Language Processing (e.g. Python's nltk) to analyse mentor and mentee typed in descriptions/answers.